geomagpy/magpy/README.md

 ### 5.8 Extrapolation

 The extrapolation method `extrapolate` allows to extrapolate a data set towards given start and end times.
 Several different methods are available for extrapolation: The most simple extrapolation method, which was already available in MagPy 1.x is the duplication method (option: *method='old'*) which duplicates the first and last existing points at given times.
 New methods starting form 2.0 are the *'spline'* technique following [this](https://docs.scipy.org/doc/scipy/tutorial/interpolate/extrapolation_examples.html) approach, a *'linear'* extrapolation and a *'fourier'* technique as described [here](https://gist.github.com/tartakynov/83f3cd8f44208a1856ce).
-Please note: the extrapolation method will remove any NaN columns and secondary time columns.
+Please note: the extrapolation method will remove all nnon-numerical columns, any NaN columns and secondary time columns as those cannot be extrapolated.

         data = read(example5)
         shortdata = data.trim(starttime='2018-08-29T09:00:00', endtime='2018-08-29T14:00:00')